sbouchardet/ml-engine-cookiecutter/README.md

 # ml-engine-cookiecutter

-This cookiecutter will help you to build a algorithm to run on [Google ML Engine](https://cloud.google.com/ml-engine).
+This cookiecutter will help you to build an algorithm to run on [Google ML Engine](https://cloud.google.com/ml-engine).

 ## Setup
-Install cookiecutter
+Install the cookiecutter

 ```bash
 pip install cookiecutter